0xA00/SyncRealDate/README.md

 /timezone
 ```

-this one is really simple , it will open a GUI that will let you choose a timezone and if you want to have Daylight saving or not.
+this one is really simple , it will open an In-game Window that will let you choose a timezone and if you want to have Daylight saving or not.

 ![GUI](https://imgur.com/fSIQxxT.png)